Sphereon-Opensource/PEX/README.md

 #### Description

 A validation utility function for `PresentationDefinition` and `PresentationSubmission` objects.
-If you know the version of your presentation definition you can call version-specific functiions.
+If you know the version of your presentation definition you can call version-specific functions.
 If not you can call the general one (located in PEX) to first determine the version and then validate the presentation definition object against that version's specific rules.

 #### Parameters